addu390/addu390.github.io/_posts/2024-06-08-spatio-temporal-index.md

 <p class="figure-header">Figure 21: Equirectangular projection/ Equidistant Cylindrical Projection</p>

 <h3>2.1.1.
 Geohash</h3>
 <p><a href="https://en.wikipedia.org/wiki/Geohash" target="_blank">Geohash</a>: Invented in 2008 by Gustavo Niemeyer, encodes a geographic location into a short string of letters and digits.
-It's a hierarchical spatial data structure that subdivides space into buckets of grid shape using a Z-order curve (Section 2.1).</p>
+It's a hierarchical spatial data structure that subdivides space into buckets of grid shape using a Z-order curve (<a href="#2-1-space-filling-curves">Section 2.1</a>).</p>

 <p>The core of GeoHash is just an clever use of Z-order curves.
 Split the map-projection (rectangle) into 2 equal rectangles, each identified by unique bit strings.</p>